dx-ted-emea/azure-tessel/labs/docker/README.md

-Calling a REST API, running in a Docker container on Azure, directly from Tessel.
+Calling a REST API, running in a Docker container on Azure, directly from Tessel
 =============
 [Docker] is a tool to manage Linux containers.
 Containers are processes that have isolated storage, networking and compute resources.
 Docker is the client tool to create, extend, run and deploy containers.
 Containers offer a runtime for web applications, services, databases, whatever you can run on Linux (and soon also on Windows).